agniva-datta/TrackScoPy/readme.md

 The first step is to separate individual color channels from multi-channel videos, apply pre-processing (like background correction, segmentation) and save the processed stacks for tracking.
 The processing steps are partially based on \[1\]:

-\[1\]M. Hintsche, V. Waljor, R. Großmann, M.J.
-K¨uhn, K.M.
+\[1\] M. Hintsche, V. Waljor, R. Großmann, M.J.
+Kühn, K.M.
 Thormann, F. Peruani, and C. Beta, A polar bundle of flagella can drive bacterial swimming by pushing, pulling, or coiling around the cell body, Sci Rep 7, 16771 (2017) [DOI](https://www.nature.com/articles/s41598-017-16428-9)